Remember the Alamo! And double slot points day, too!

 With only 200 rooms they were not hard pressed to put in a fancy pool area.
 It’s good enough for swimming, but nothing out of the ordinary.
 Don’t think you can practice your synchronized swimming here.
 If a fabulous pool is your main concern, shoot for a place on the Strip.

-Texas Station Gambling Hall and Hotel Las Vegas is $12.99 per night, which gives you Internet access, and limited local and long-distance calling.
+Texas Station Gambling Hall and Hotel Las Vegas is $14.55 per night, which gives you internet access, a game of bowling for two, a 10% gift shop discount, an outlet line pass, a daily newspaper and unlimited local and long-distance calling.
 You can call some Texans and see if they think Las Vegas is representing them well.

 - Concierge Service